zxcvbnius/slate/source/index.md

 }
 ```

-> Remember , each message has file size limit <= 5MB
+> Remember that each message has file size limitation <= 5MB

 ## List Historical Messages